The Romance of Leonardo da Vinci: Summary

 The novel starts with the merchant Buonarcozzi digging out the statue of Venus, with Leonardo invited as an expert.
 This echoes the final scene of The Death of the Gods with Arsinoya's prophecy about "future brothers" who will dig out the precious bones of Hellas, and start worshipping them again.
 The adventures of the great artist and thinker of the Renaissance are set against the background of conflicts and tragedies, all going to show the new epoch's re-emerging humanism, harking back to the spirit of Antiquity and contrasting the monastic horrors of the Middle Ages.
 The main character is a young man, Giovanni Beltraffio, who comes to study with Leonardo, and spends most of the novel wondering why he cannot paint as well as the master.

 Reception

 As its predecessor, the novel received mixed reviews, praised unreservedly only by the early 20th century Russian Modernist community.
 Other critics, acknowledging the author's skillfulness, found moral fault with his worldview.
 According to Alexander Men, Merezhkovsky demonstrated certain narrow-mindedness, "making Savonarola looking like a madman" and "portraying Leonardo according to abstract schemes obviously derived from Nietzsche."

-Other detractors have spotted Nietzchean influences, particularly in that the author "valued will power higher than morality" and saw Arts as being beyond the good and the evil.
+Other detractors have spotted Nietzschean influences, particularly in that the author "valued will power higher than morality" and saw Arts as being beyond the good and the evil.
 Modern critic Oleg Mikhaylov saw the novel as marked by tendentiousness, being driven by one motif, that of inevitable resurrection of Antiquity's gods and values.